Inclusionary Housing BMR Ownership Program Overview

 All BMR buyers must be able to secure a loan through an approved BMR lender.
 BMR buyers must use a 30-year fully amortizing, fully documented, fixed rate loan.
 MOHCD BMR buyers are not able to use FHA, CalHFA or VA first loans at this time.

 A BMR household must take out a loan for a BMR unit and cannot pay for the entire unit in cash except in certain circumstances.
-The loan must equal at least 28% of the household’s monthly income.
+The housing expense ratio must equal at least 28% of the household’s monthly income.
 The amount of income the buyer household spends on housing expenses each month must not exceed 38% of the total monthly household income.
 And the total amount of household debt that is paid off each month (housing expenses plus all other household debt) must not exceed 43% of monthly household income.

 Please review complete lending guidelines in the Procedures Manual.

 Homebuyers must make a minimum 5% down payment, which will vary based on the sales price of the home.
 Of the total 5%, 3% needs to be from the buyer’s own funds (held in a financial institution) and 2% can be gift funds.
 Loan amounts must never exceed the maximum sales price of the unit.

 Additional Assistance for BMR Buyers